atweiden/finn/doc/Syntax.md

     content
     ```

-In the above Sectional Code Blocks, `Name` is the Sectional Code Block
+In the above Sectional Blocks, `Name` is the Sectional Block
-Name. `content` is the Sectional Code Block Content.
-The Sectional Code
+Name. `content` is the Sectional Block Content.
+The Sectional Block
-Block Delimiters would be the triple dashes or triple backticks.
+Delimiters would be the triple dashes or triple backticks.

-The above Sectional Code Blocks would be privately scoped, i.e. they
+The above Sectional Blocks would be privately scoped, i.e. they can't be
-can't be modified or referenced from any other Finn source file.
-They
+modified or referenced from any other Finn source file.
+They are limited
-are limited in scope to the Finn source file that they appear in.
+in scope to the Finn source file that they appear in.

-To create an exported Sectional Code Block that can be referenced by copy
+To create an exported Sectional Block that can be referenced by copy
 from other Finn source files, append an asterisk (`*`) to the Sectional
-Code Block Name, like this:
+Block Name, like this:

 ```finn
 --- Exported*